 History of Wing Tsun (Wing Chun)

-As with many things 300 years old our information has been passed down from person to person and little facts remain.
-It was developed in the Guangzhou region of China and legend has it a Buddhist nun, Ng Mui, developed it after watching 2 animals fighting.
+As with many things 300 or 400 years old our information has been passed down from person to person and little facts remain.
+It was developed in the Guangzhou region of southern China and legend has it a Buddhist nun, Ng Mui, developed it after watching 2 animals fighting.
 She was already a kung fu master and adapted 2 other styles into one.
 Her first student was a woman named Wing Chun.
 From here, it was taught to a handful of people each generation.
 It wasn't until the late 1800s that it was taught more openly.

 Of more recent history, Yip Man, is the most famous.
 He first learned Wing Chun in Foshan, China and taught there and then in Hong Kong.
 He spawned great growth in Wing Chun and most famously is the original instructor of the late Bruce Lee before he moved to the US.

 It is simple to take the first steps and useful material is gained immediately.
 However, like chess, though its moves are simple, there are progressive layers of refinement.

 There are 3 main teaching methods: forms, chi sao & application/lat sao.

 Are like reference material.
 They do not teach fighting, rather are the place where the ideal movement is practiced in repetition in solo practice.